Tryptex00/WogglAI-FuctionalScript/README.md

 Then check to make sure your version of resbian, python 3, and wolfram are up to date

 # Step 1
-Download the program files from Github (These withh replce the files Jez Whitworth have provided)
+Download the program files from Github (These with replce the files Jez Whitworth have provided)

 # Step 2
 Watch this video which will explain how to create a Wolframalpha account and how to get your appid